 - Categories of homes and homebuyers: Are there distinct categories of homes and homebuyers in your area?
 For example, do you have a lot of golf courses and homebuyers looking for golf homes?
-Or, maybe you’re in a vacation destination and you have a large group of second home buyers, which means you also have a large group of second home owners who will need to sell their homes.
+Or, maybe you’re in a vacation destination and you have a large group of second-home buyers, which means you also have a large group of second homeowners who will need to sell their homes.

 - Types of transactions you love: Do you have a passion for historic homes or luxury condos?
 Do you have an inside track on listing and selling in a particular geographic area?
-Does your skill set include the financial knowledge to help people buying and selling investment property?
+Does your skill set include financial knowledge to help people buying and selling an investment property?
 Are you passionate about urban living?

 - Who you are and who you know: Think about your own characteristics.
 Are you a Millennial who can relate well to other Millennials?
 Are you a more “mature” individual who does well working with seniors?
 Take a cruise through your real estate CRM.
 What do the people you know have in common?
 Do you all love to play tennis, and could you translate that hobby into working with buyers and sellers in that community?